 - ¼ tsp salt

-Combine whole milk or half-and-half, sugar, and salt in a medium sized saucepan over medium heat.
+- Combine whole milk, sugar, and salt in a medium sized saucepan over medium heat.
 Do not let milk come to a boil.
 Stir until sugar dissolves.
 Turn off heat.

-It is absolutely delicious served immediately.
-If a firmer consistency is preferred, transfer ice cream to a container and freeze for a couple of hours before serving.
+This Matcha Ice Cream is absolutely delicious served directly from the ice cream maker.
+If you prefer a firmer consistency, transfer the ice cream to a container and freeze for a couple of hours before serving.

-This wonderful ice cream can be made more special topped with some anko (sweet azuki bean paste) and bits of yōkan (agar-agar).
+This wonderful ice cream can be made more special topped with some anko (Sweet Red Bean Mash) and bits of yōkan (agar-agar).
 I had this delightful combination when vacationing in Nara, Japan some years back.
 For a simple yōkan, please check out my Yōkan Jelly Dessert.

 Here’s to the best of summer!

 NOTE: This post was updated on September 5th, 2016 with pictures and an additional paragraph of write-up.
 Recipe remains the same.